NSHipster/articles/2019-05-20-swift-format.md

 Thanks to its (in-development) [plugin architecture](https://prettier.io/docs/en/plugins.html), the same line-breaking behavior can be applied to other languages, [including Swift](https://github.com/prettier/plugin-swift).

-{% error %}
-The Prettier plugin for Swift is very much a work-in-progress and crashes when it encounters a syntax token it doesn't have rules for (like `EnumDecl` 😩).
-However, as you'll see below,
-the results so far are too good to ignore, which is why we thought it worthwhile to include it in this round-up.
-{% enderror %}

 #### Installation